 2 Hydro power plants in Guadiana river basin.

 Data includes 2 facilities in Guadiana River Basin which use fresh water from rivers.
-Data was obtained using CDP's definition, through direct measurements or calculations. considering all volumes sent to downstream (dam outlet, spillways, environmental flows and third-party withdrawals).
+Data was obtained either through direct measurements or by calculations, using electricity generated at the site level and the reservoir water level.